A BRIEF HISTORY OF MODERN EGYPT

 Today Egypt faces the problems of a rapidly rising population and a lack of farming land.
 However the tourist industry is booming and Egypt has great potential for exporting natural gas.

 In 2011 after demonstrations in Egypt Hosni Mubarak was forced to resign and a new chapter in the history of Egypt began.
+Egypt gained a new constitution in 2014.
 Today the population of Egypt is 82 million.

 A Brief History of Tunisia